Last updated on November 25th, 2019 at 01:40 pm

 It’s in these moments when happiness unveils her sweet caress that I slow everything down in my mind to ask myself why these moments are so delectably blissful.

-There’s too few creative people to guide you as you transition into adulthood, The entire reason I started 8 Women Dream is because during this time in my life, when I too was turning 18, I let go of my passions for another type of passion (you know what I am talking about here) and I stopped listening to my true heart.
+There are too few creative people to guide you as you transition into adulthood.
+The reason I started 8WomenDream is that when I too was turning 18, I let go of my passion for another type of passion (you know what I am talking about here) and I stopped listening to my heart.

 Now that I am back observing what following your passion looks like, I am hypersensitive to how disconnected we can be from our true calling.

-And as much as you might not like to hear it, there’s something you do that you are absolutely fabulous at that calls out to you.
+And as much as you might not like to hear it, there’s something you do that you are fabulous at that calls out to you.
 You cannot ignore the calling.

-Yet, too often you brush it aside.
+Yet, too often, you brush it aside.

-And if at this point in your life you believe that your inner passion magnet isn’t pulling you towards something, then this simply means that when you were younger, something or someone messed with your true calling while yanking you away from your bliss.
+And if at this point in your life you believe that your inner passion magnet isn’t pulling you towards something, then this means that when you were younger, something or someone messed with your true calling while yanking you away from your bliss.

 It’s as if you have no choice.